 The Prize aims to catalyze student- and community-led innovations that address, and are informed by, community priorities.
-Community members, students, or teams of students and community members who are working on projects in key areas of community development, particularly related to the health and economic crises causes by the COVID-19 pandemic, are welcome to apply.
+Community members, students, or teams of students and community members who are working on projects in key areas of community development, particularly related to recovery from the health and economic crises causes by the COVID-19 pandemic, are welcome to apply.

 The competition provides participants with constructive feedback from experienced professionals, mentorship from relevant experts, and chances to meet social entrepreneurs and civic leaders.
 The judges will award a total of $10,000 in prizes and may elect to allocate the prize amount to a single winner, or between two teams.

 - Opportunity: The problem the venture/organization/idea seeks to address is clearly defined, and there is evidence that there is a target population who considers it important.

 - Viability: The team has developed a clear solution to the problem, has a realistic path for getting the solution to the end user, and can continue to deliver the solution in a way that is financially and operationally sustainable.
 In short, the idea seems like it could work.